ucds-vu/knowledge-data-vu/Tutorials/Preliminaries/tutorial-GraphDB.md

 There are a number of available triple stores created by different companies and institutions.
 In this course, we use the free edition of the [GraphDB](https://www.ontotext.com/products/graphdb/) triple store developed by [Ontotext](https://www.ontotext.com/), as it is free, easy to install, and supports all the features necessary in this course.

-This document presents a short tutorial on how to install and work with GraphDB for the purpose of this course.
-For additional information, please check the [GraphDB documentation](http://graphdb.ontotext.com/documentation/free/quick-start-guide.html).

-### - *How to install the free edition of GraphDB?*
+## Installation

 There are two ways to install GraphBB on your machine: either by 1) downloading the software and installing it on your device, or 2) by downloading a Docker image and running the software from a container.
+Both methods are outlined below.
+Be aware that, irrespective of installation method, you will need to request a free licence for GraphDB to work, by [filling out a simple form](https://graphwise.ai/components/graphdb/) at the bottom of the download page.
+Use your VU e-mail address.
+The free licence will be send to you within a few minutes.

-#### Docker Container
+### Docker Container

-Please follow these steps to run GraphDB from a container:
+Please follow these steps to run GraphDB from a Docker container.

-1. Download the tar file with the build script [here](https://surfdrive.surf.nl/files/index.php/s/V67UxKWqZCeS60V).
-2. Extract the tar file in a new directory with `tar xf myTarFile.tar` or using a tool such as [7zip](https://www.7-zip.org/download.html).
+1. Install [Docker Engine](https://docs.docker.com/engine/install/) on your device if not already installed.
+Linux users may use their distro's package manager.

+2. Open a terminal (Linux/Mac) or powershell (Windows) and pull the latest version of [the GraphDB Docker image](https://hub.docker.com/r/ontotext/graphdb/) by executing the following command:

+    docker pull ontotext/graphdb:<tag>

+with `<tag>` the version of GraphDB that you want to work with.
+It is recommended to use the latest version.

-3. Generate the GraphDB image as described in the supplied README file.
+3. Start the GraphDB container by executing the following command:

-4. Start the container.
+    docker run -p 127.0.0.1:7200:7200 --name graphdb -t ontotext/graphdb:<tag>

+with `<tag>` the version you pulled in step 2.
+GraphDB is now running in the background as a service.

+4a.
+To terminate a running GraphDB service, execute the following command:

+    docker container stop graphdb

+4b.
+To start the GraphDB service at a later moment, execute the following command:

+    docker container start graphdb

-#### Manual Installation
+### Manual Installation

 Please follow these 5 simple steps to download and install GraphDB directly on your machine:

 1. Open <https://ontotext.com/products/graphdb/graphdb-free/> in your browser
-2. Fill in your information and provide a valid email address (e.g. your VU email address)
-3. In less than 5 minutes, you should receive an email from the GraphDB team with a link for download (it is very probable that this email will end up in your SPAM/JUNK folder)
-4. Choose the Operating System of your choice (Windows, Mac, deb based Linux, rpm based Linux)
+2. Download the installation executable for your device (e.g., Linux/Mac/Windows)
-5. Install GraphDB
+3. Install and start GraphDB

-### - *How to access the GraphDB web interface* -
+## The GraphDB web interface

 Once started, the GraphDB web interface can be accessed by pointing your web browser to `127.0.0.1:7200`, which refers to the service (in our case GraphDB) which runs on port 7200 on your machine.
 Note that closing the tab or browser will not stop GraphDB from continue running in the background.

-### - *How to create a local repository and load your own knowledge graph?*
+### Creating a local repository and loading your data

-After downloading and installing GraphDB, follow these steps to create your first repository and load your knowledge graph:
+After downloading and installing GraphDB, follow these steps to create your first repository and to load your data:

 1. Launch the GraphDB Workbench (this step should open a new tab in your Web browser)
 2. Create an empty local repository: